stevearm/sourcerer/README.md

 * A branch where it has commits ahead of it's upstream

 ## srcr clone
 This will ensure you've got every working copy you should, and that they all have the right remotes.
+If you specify a directory, it will only do so for that directory.

 ## srcr fetch
 This will fetch on all managed existing remote on all existing repos.
 Specify `--purge` if you want to remove local branches that were deleted on the remote.